 I have spent much of the past decade now building web applications professionally.
 Though not exclusively so, a large part of this work has ended up being with the Ruby on Rails framework.
-There is a widespread notion that monolithic Rails codebases don’t scale, but in my experience I have found such codebases often the most readily scalable of all that I have encountered.
+There is a widespread notion that monolithic Rails applications don’t scale, but in my experience I have found such applications often the most readily scalable of all that I have encountered.

 I wanted to share some high-level insights and personally-acquired knowledge on this subject, in the hopes that such things may be taken into consideration by teams or developers weighing their options in architecting a web application for scale.
 There are quite a few pitfalls, and these often contribute to an intuitive (if not very deeply introspected) sense that Rails codebases scale poorly, so I will attempt to highlight these pitfalls as well.

 To me one of the most overwhelming benefits of Rails is a low complexity surface area.
 Even a very comprehensive, featureful, mature Rails application can, at scale, consist of just a few infrastructural bits:

 - A database.
 Typically an RDBMS such as PostgreSQL or MySQL

 - Web application servers (passing requests through the Ruby + Rails application code).
 Load-balanced at scale (with something like HAProxy or a proprietary load balancer such as Amazon ELB)

 - Application cache (such as Redis or Memcached)

 - Object storage (typically delegated to a hosted solution like Amazon S3, Wasabi, etc.)